 Explore the Mayan jungle by ATV, then jump in a cenote for a little swim before heading off to the zipline!

 Getting from Cancun Airport to Playa del Carmen

-- 75+ (varies on when the next bus is and the number of stops), Goes to the ADO bus station in Playa del Carmen, you’ll need to taxi from here, Average $10 + Taxi Fare
+- ADO Bus – 75+ minutes (varies on when the next bus is, and the number of stops), Goes to the ADO bus station in Playa del Carmen.
+You’ll need to taxi from here, Average $10 + Taxi Fare

 1. Shopping & Entertainment on 5th Ave